-Koskella Triathlete: This progressive approach incorporates using several techniques and drills in workouts, as well utilizing clinics and private lessons, allowing swimmers to get more out of their strokes, swim faster, and swim more fluidly, while keeping their heart rates down.
+Koskella Triathlete: This progressive approach incorporates using several techniques and drills in workouts, as well utilizing video analysis, allowing swimmers to get more out of their strokes, swim faster, and swim more fluidly, while keeping their heart rates down and their times getting faster.
 In other words, getting more out of less!

-Kevin coaches sessions for swimming masters and triathletes in San Diego, and conducts a variety of clinics, private lessons, and video-analysis of personal swim style with critique and correction.
-He has helped professional Ironman triathletes reach their goal, but his passion is to give the new triathlete the confidence to be successful in the swim portion of the race.
+Kevin coaches sessions for swimming masters and triathletes in the U.S., and conducts a variety of clinics, private lessons, and video-analysis of personal swim style with critique and correction.
+He has helped professional Ironman triathletes reach their goal, but his passion is to give the new triathlete the confidence to be successful in (and ENJOY) the swim portion of the race.

-Kevin is an active contributor to Triathlete Magazine, Inside Triathlon Magazine, Men’s Health Magazine, and popular websites, Active.com and Beginner Triathlete.com, focusing on issues, tips on swimming for beginners, and helping his triathlete students to resolve common swimming problems.
+Kevin is an active contributor to Triathlete Magazine, Inside Triathlon Magazine, Men’s Health Magazine, and popular websites, Active.com and Beginner Triathlete.com, and Trifuel.com, focusing on issues, tips on swimming for beginners, and helping triathletes overcome their swimming challenges and set new PRs.

 Christopher Hague- Assistant Coach

 Many people say you cannot turn a runner into a swimmer, but Chris Hague is trying to buck that trend.
 While he has been running since middle school, he only added swimming into his training regimen in high school.
 After swimming competitively at the collegiate level, he has cut the learning curve in a drastic way.